-In severe cases, a doctor may recommend decompression surgery.
-This procedure can remove the cause of compression, such as a tumor or damaged tissue, and relieve the pressure on the pudendal nerve.
+In some cases, a doctor may recommend decompression surgery.
+This procedure can remove the cause of compression, such as a tumor or damaged tissue, to relieve the pressure on the pudendal nerve.

-While you should avoid some exercises, such as hip flexion exercises and jogging, some exercises can be beneficial.
-Exercising or stretching your pelvic muscles regularly can help prevent strain or inflammation by strengthening your muscles and improving flexibility.
+While you should avoid some exercises, such as hip flexion exercises and jogging, other exercises can be beneficial.
+Exercising or stretching your pelvic muscles regularly may help prevent strain or inflammation by strengthening your muscles and improving flexibility.

 Your doctor may recommend physical therapy for

-- Lie flat and bend your knees with your feet on the ground.
+- Lie flat on your back and bend your knees, with your feet flat on the ground.

 - Breathe out, then breathe in slowly while rapidly flexing and releasing your pelvic floor muscles.
-Flex your muscles for about one second each time.
+Flex your muscles for about 1 second each time.

 - Repeat for about 10 flexes.
-Do this two to three times per day.
+Do this 2–3 times per day.